 So, yes, guinea pigs should eat zucchini although in moderation.

-As mentioned above, vitamin C is essential for guinea pigs.
+As mentioned above, vitamin C is essential for the proper functioning of a guinea pig’s body and immune system.

 The amount of vitamin C in 100g of zucchini is high (about 18 mg).